Hannah Regan Psychotherapist, FdSc Counselling, Registered MBACP

 As a registered member of the British Association of Counselling and Psychotherapy (BACP) I adhere to its Ethical Framework and attend regular supervision.

-Alongside my private practice I also work as a volunteer counsellor at the Fountain Centre; a charity that supports cancer patients, their families and carers.
-This ongoing work has led me to develop a special interest in working with people coming to terms with life changing or terminal illness and grief.
+Alongside my private practice I have spent a number of years working as a volunteer counsellor at the Fountain Centre; a charity that supports cancer patients, their families and carers.
+This experience has led me to develop a special interest in working with people coming to terms with life changing or terminal illness and grief.

 How I Work